Business Loans

 Table of Contents

-Despite challenges like labor and supply chain issues, the U.S. construction market is booming.
-In fact, analysts predict North American construction output to grow 32% by 2030.
 Construction business owners can capitalize on these opportunities while navigating challenges by having a smart financing plan in place.
 Using a line of credit for construction businesses, contractors, and builders creates a financial safety net at all times.

-A business line of credit helps construction-related industries have ongoing access to capital.
+A business line of credit helps construction-related industries maintain ongoing access to capital.
 It’s similar to a credit card in that you have access to a credit line and only pay interest on the amount of money you borrow.
 Once you repay your balance, you can continually borrow from the line of credit for the rest of its term.

-Having a line of credit on hand comes with a lot of benefits for construction-related businesses.
+Having a line of credit comes with a lot of benefits for construction-related businesses.
 It helps companies manage cash flow during periods of large expenses, including insurance premiums, licenses and permits, raw materials, and payroll.

 Some of the benefits of a business line of credit include:

-Line of Credit for Contractors
+Line of credit for contractors.

 Contractors are especially susceptible to cash flow issues, especially while waiting on customers to pay invoices on time and purchasing materials to start a new job.
 And when managing larger projects with employees or subcontractors, there’s even more capital required to cover payroll costs.

-In order to stay liquid, a line of credit for contractors helps even out inconsistent income.
+To stay liquid, a line of credit for contractors helps even out inconsistent income.
 A line of credit can also help you grow your business by funding the upfront costs of new projects as demand for your services grows.

 A construction company can use a line of credit for a number of different purposes, such as: